 STRYVE Online – Striving to Reduce Youth Violence Everywhere

 STRYVE is a national initiative, led by the Centers for Disease Control and Prevention (CDC), which takes a public health approach to preventing youth violence before it starts.
 To support this effort, STRYVE Online provides communities with the knowledge and resources to be successful in preventing youth violence.

-VAWnet: National Electronic Network on Violence Against Women
+VAWnet: National Online Resource Center on Violence Against Women